mmamaev/timeboard/doc/source/making_a_timeboard.rst

     >>> org = tb.Organizer(marker='M', structure=[[1]])
     >>> clnd = tb.Timeboard(base_unit_freq='W',
-                            start='01 Oct 2017', end='31 Dec 2017',
+    ...                     start='01 Oct 2017', end='31 Dec 2017',
-                            layout=org)
+    ...                     layout=org)
     ---------------------------------------------------------------------------
     UnacceptablePeriodError                    Traceback (most recent call last)
       ...
     UnacceptablePeriodError: Ambiguous organizing: W is not a subperiod of M

 Indeed, a week may start in one month, and end in another, therefore it is not obvious to which span such a base unit should belong.

 Actually, week is the only such irregular calendar frequency which is not a subperiod of anything.
-However it is unlikely that week-sized base units will be a common occurence in practice.
+However, it is unlikely that week-sized base units will be a common occurrence in practice.

 Base unit of multiplied frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Organizinf fails when base unit has a multiplied frequency (i.e. ``'2H'``) **and** the period used by Marker is based on a **different** frequency.
+Organizing fails when the base unit has a multiplied frequency (i.e. ``'2H'``) **and** the period used by Marker is based on a **different** frequency.

 This problem is less obvious and may manifest itself in some practical cases.